myshlee417/myshlee417.github.io/_pages/cv.md

 Research Interests
 ======
-**I am interested in a secure and efficient architecture of high-performance devices (such as GPU, NPU, CXL, and PIM).**
+**I am interested in a secure and efficient architecture of high-performance devices (such as GPUs, NPUs, CXL memories, and PIM devices).**

 My research objective is to design high-performance devices with security guarantees.
 To achieve this goal, my recent studies focus on 1) *hardware security* and 2) *performance improvement* of high-performance devices.

 ***Hardware Security of High-performance Devices*** **:**
-As accelerators, CXL, and PIM are widely used in mission-critical tasks, the importance of security gets larger.
+As accelerators, CXL memories, and PIM devices are widely used in mission-critical tasks, the importance of security increases.
-Although I extended Trusted Execution Environment to GPU, NPU, and CXL in previous works, countless security weaknesses still remain.
+Although I extended Trusted Execution Environment (TEE) to GPUs, NPUs, CXL memories, and heterogeneous processors in prior studies, countless security weaknesses still remain.
-Therefore, I aim to increase the security level to resist unintended operations.
+Therefore, I aim to increase the security level to resist unintended operations of high-performance devices.

-***Performance Improvement of High-performance Devices*** **:**
+***Performance Improvement of High-performance Device*** **:**
-Since machine learning requires speedy processing, the performance improvement of high-performance devices is crucial.
-Hence, I consider both hardware and software to enhance parallelism or cut down unnecessary procedures.
+Since machine learning requires speedy processing, I consider both hardware and software optimization to enhance parallelism or to eliminate unnecessary procedures.
-In a recent publication, I proposed the fine-grained scheduling algorithm in GPU by leveraging Multi-Process Service.
+In my prior studies, I proposed a fine-grained scheduling algorithm in GPUs and NPUs to increase resource utilization.
-I set the further reduction of the execution time as a future research direction.
+Beyond these optimizations, I target a further improvement as a future research direction.

-From these two sub-goals, I target combining a trusted system with a high-performance device design.
+From these two sub-goals, my objective is to combine a trusted system with a high-performance device design.
-It is expected to protect users from accidents (caused by attackers or extreme environments) within a reasonable latency.
+It is expected to protect users from attackers in a reasonable latency.

 Professional Services
 ======